Climate and Average Weather Year Round in Wilmington North Carolina, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Wilmington varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Wilmington is July, with an average of 15.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 52% on August 5.

 Daily Chance of Precipitation in Wilmington